AnnaMariaL/EE-P_element/README.md

 - individual-based simulation models implemented in SLiM4
 - simulation data
 - trained GPs
 - Jupyter notebooks demonstrating the usage of GPs

+## License
+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](./LICENSE) file for details.

 # OVERVIEW